Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 The Problem

-"84% of insurance leads abandon their quotes — the highest abandonment rate of any industry, exceeding even e-commerce.
+"84% of insurance leads abandon their quotes, the highest abandonment rate of any industry, exceeding even e-commerce.
 The leading causes: multi-page forms without progress indicators, too much information required upfront, and poor overall digital experience."

 ProPair / Industry Research

-Design Process
+My Process

 Competitive analysis, product analytics, session replay review, and getting stakeholder buy-in on the question-by-question direction and pre-fill strategy.